al1brn/geonodes/README.md

 They are all subclasses of **Zone** class.

-Zones are initialized with dynamincally creating sockets.
+Zones are initialized by dynamically creating sockets.
 Sockets can be created:
 - either with a dict
 - or with keyword arguments